 Hal Stearns, Ph.D.

-Hal Stearns is a teacher, historian, and storyteller who has had a lifelong fascination with the American West.
-Among his favorite tales, which he has shared with groups in both the United States and around the world, is the Lewis and Clark Expedition.
-Hal has led Lewis and Clark tours across the entire trail.
-He has presented his first person performance of William Clark to groups at the U.S. Capitol, Department of Interior, and the Smithsonian, as well as almost everywhere along the trail, and was a speaker at 13 of the national signature events during the Commemoration of the Lewis and Clark expedition.
-In 2012, Hal was recognized as one of Montana’s “Humanities Heroes” for his unique expression of the exploration and settlement of the American West.
-He has served on boards, including the Nebraska and Montana Lewis and Clark commissions and the National Lewis and Clark Trail Heritage Foundation Board, and spent 35 years in the Montana National Guard.
-He is an OCS graduate and attended the Command and General Staff College, National Defense University and the Army War College.
+Hal Stearns is a teacher, historian, outdoorsman and storyteller who has been a lifelong scholar of the American West.
+One of his loves is to retrace the Lewis and Clark Expedition from the Rocky Mountains to the Pacific Ocean.
+Hal has led Lewis and Clark tours across the expanse of the entire trail.
+He has presented a performance of William Clark to groups at the U.S. Capitol, Department of the Interior, and the Smithsonian, and was a speaker at 13 of the national signature events during the Commemoration of the Lewis and Clark expedition.
+He has spoken in 43 states, Japan, Korea, England, Germany, Argentina and Brazil.
+In 2012, Hal was recognized as one of Montana’s “Humanities Heroes” for his unique and expressive interpretation of the exploration and settlement of the American West.
+Among the boards on which he has served are the Nebraska and Montana Lewis and Clark commissions and the National Lewis and Clark Trail Heritage Foundation Board, and the Montana Coal Board.
+Achieving the rank of General, Dr. Stearns spent 35 years in the Montana National Guard and retired as a brigadier general.
+He is a graduate of Officer Candidate School and attended the Command and General Staff College, National Defense University and the Army War College.

 Our Home Base